 4) Cayenne Pepper

-Made from small hot chili pepper, this spice is popular in Asian cuisines.
+Made from small hot chili peppers, this spice is popular in Asian cuisines.
 Cayenne pepper is usually available in ground form.

 Best for: Beef, fish and chicken.
 You can even use it for meat rubs for a nice, spicy kick.